 An example would be if you move out of state or lose your group medical coverage mid-year.
 These kinds of situations create a short Special Election Period during which you can make the necessary change.
 Your application for the new Part D plan must be coded properly to take advantage of that SEP.
 An incorrect code on the application can cause a rejection, so be sure to work with an agent who specializes in these plans.

-Which Medicare Part D Plans are Best for Me?
+Is Medicare Part D Right for Me?

 There are dozens of drug plans offered in most states.
 Fortunately, there is also a comparison tool which allows us to evaluate each plan based on your individual medications.
 It helps us to determine who offers the specific medications you need at the lowest copays.